Racine sergeant soon able to go back to active duty after 30-month paid leave

 “It took longer than normal, but we got to where we needed to be,” Howell said. “(Sgt.
 Jones) is dedicated to the community and loves the work that he does … Every indication I have is he wants to come back.”

-During his suspension, Jones collected over $150,000 in wages, according to an open records request.
+During his paid leave, Jones collected over $150,000 in wages, according to an open records request.

 RACINE — An open records request submitted by The Journal Times has revealed that a second Racine police officer has been suspended with pay f…